ViggoLagerstedtEkholm/ViggoLagerstedtEkholm/README.md

 -Redux
 -Bootstrap

-🌱 I’m currently working as a system developer @ Folksam via Nexer Tech Talent and are working on some personal projects 👀
+🌱 I’m currently working as a system developer @ Folksam via Nexer Tech Talent and on some personal projects 👀

 Feel free to contact me!